 Dealing with the customer who demands to speak to your supervisor is stressful.
 The right approach to this customer will result in a less stressful situation for you.

 What not to do when a customer asks to speak to a supervisor

 - When a customer asks to speak to a supervisor, don’t refuse.
 That’s what is known as “pushing.”
 If a customer is pressed, they will push back.
 Meaning they will be more difficult.

 - Don’t only say, “Ok.
 Hold while I transfer you.”
 You don’t want to sound dismissive or flippant.
 Besides, you are a customer service professional.
 You are paid for your expertise, diplomacy, and knowledge.
 You know, I know, and your supervisor knows that you have all the skill you need to help any customer that shows up on your phone.
 So, make a good effort to try to help the customer.

 What to Say to the Customer Who Asks to Speak to a Supervisor: The “U S A Method”

 Try responding to the customer who asks to speak to your supervisor using the U S A method.

 USA stands for …

 - Understanding Statement.
 Don’t say anything to the customer who asks for a supervisor without first demonstrating that you fully understand their frustration (or whatever it is they are feeling).
-It is very important that the customer feels you understand the inconvenience or problem they have experienced.
-If they don’t feel you understand what they are feeling, they may become more difficult and the call will most likely escalate.
+It is essential that the customer feels you understand the inconvenience or problem they have experienced.
+If they don’t feel you understand what they are feeling, they may become more difficult, and the call will most likely escalate.

 - Situation.
 Explain the situation.
 That is, explain that you can and would very much like to help the customer.

 - Action.
 Convey to the customer that if you aren’t able to help them, you will let them speak with a supervisor.
-That is the action you commit to take.
+That is the action you commit to taking.